vmware/singleton/content/en/docs/overview/singleton-sdk/Angular Client Introduction/localized-component-mixin.md

 Using the Mixin approach allows you to achieve three things:

 - Extract English strings to a separate file, keeping your HTML template clean and containing only DOM.
-- Provides a consistent pattern of where and how English strings are stored allowing easy automation and parsing of those files to collect the English into VIP.
+- Provides a consistent pattern of where and how English strings are stored allowing easy automation and parsing of those files to collect the English into singleton.
 - Your translation keys will always be prefixed with the key provided in the mixin, helping to avoid namespace clashes with other components.

 It also is useful to avoid using the translate pipe in HTML as the Angular linter often has trouble with complex English strings.